lblod/frontend-lokaal-mandatenbeheer/README.md

 > Analytics will only be enabled when both variables are configured.

 ### Sentry

+> TODO This functionality is not supported yet.

 | Name                       | Description                                                                                     |
 | -------------------------- | ----------------------------------------------------------------------------------------------- |